EmergentMind/nix-config/docs/remotebootstrap.md

 __Official repo:__ [https://github.com/nix-community/nixos-anywhere](https://github.com/nix-community/nixos-anywhere)

 nixos-anywhere allows users to remotely install NixOS to a specified target host with a single command, unattended.
-There is support for installing to target that has a NixOS installer present or to a target that supports the Linux `kexec` tool, which is provided by most Linux distros these days.
+There is support for installing to a target that has a NixOS installer present or to a target that supports the Linux `kexec` tool, which is provided by most Linux distros these days.
 The latter scenario is typically only relevant when installing to a target that has a pre-existing, non-NixOS distribution installed on it.
 This could be the case when the target is provided by some sort of cloud infrastructure provider that ~~is in the dark ages~~ doesn't provide NixOS images yet. nixos-anywhere importantly also supports installations that use disko (covered below).

-We'll be focusing on hosts booted into a NixOS installer image, so the pre-requisites we need to meet are:
+We'll be focusing on hosts booted into a NixOS ISO image, so the pre-requisites we need to meet are:

     - the source host has nix or NixOS installed
     - the target host is:
-        - booted into a NixOS installer environment
+        - booted into an ISO image
         - network accessible
         - has at least 1.5GB RAM